gerbera/gerbera/doc/scripting.rst

     This is the title of the original object, since the object represents an entry in the PC-Directory, the title will be set to it's file name.
 This field corresponds to ``dc:title`` in the DIDL-Lite XML.

+.. js:attribute:: orig.sortKey

+    **RW**

+    This is the sortKey of the original object, use it's value to define the order of container entries for non-album containers.

 .. js:attribute:: orig.id

     **RO**